 You have to buy this phone unlocked on Amazon or another retailer and pay full price.
 It won't be sold at US carriers like AT&T, T-Mobile, Verizon or Sprint and you shouldn't expect price subsidies.

 While it technically has enough bands to support all US phone networks, it only officially works with AT&T and T-Mobile nanoSIM cards right now.
 Verizon and Sprint compatibility is possible with some limitations and workarounds, which may not be for everyone.
 That said, all of the antennas are inside – this isn't just a GSM phone.

 The good news here is that if it works with your carrier, the ZTE Axon 7 is available at an attractive price.
-Packed with 64GB of internal storage it costs $399 (£359, AU$699), but Amazon has it for slightly cheaper.
+It launched at $399 (£359, AU$699) for the 64GB version, but it's now under $199 (opens in new tab) on eBay every so often.
 Better yet, you won't have to deal with a pesky two-year (or any) contract or carrier app bloatware for that price.

-There's also a 128GB ZTE Axon 7, which includes the company's own take on a Force Touch display, an always-on screen and 6GB of RAM – which makes it technically faster than the Samsung Galaxy S7 and S7 Edge.
+There's also a 128GB ZTE Axon 7, which includes the company's own take on a 3D Touch display, an always-on screen and 6GB of RAM – which makes it technically faster than the Samsung Galaxy S7 and S7 Edge.

 All of this contrasted with the launch prices of the 32GB Samsung Galaxy S7 unlocked at $669 (£569, AU$1,148) and the 32GB iPhone 7 at $649 (£599, AU$1,079); note that both of these phones have smaller screens and half the internal storage space.